liaoxiong3x/DeepCreamPy/README.md

 - pyamg
 - matplotlib (only for running test.py)

 No GPU required!
 Tested on Ubuntu 16.04 and Windows.
+(Tensorflow on Windows is compatible with Python 3 and not Python 2.)

 Poisson blending is disabled by default since it has little effect on output quality.